Notes on the design of Monolight : A duality between a grotesque and geometric style

 These subtle additions illustrate Monolight’s thoughtful approach—a considered synthesis of the structural clarity of grotesques with functional elements drawn from other typographic styles.
 While these extensions might resemble serifs, their function is closer to the terminals found in some humanist sans-serifs.

-Monolight highlights
+Monolight design highlights

 Introducing these elements required careful fine-tuning to maintain visual coherence with the rest of the alphabet.
 It was crucial that these additions didn’t disrupt the overall harmony of the typeface or shift it into a different typographic category.